Get the ArenaCoach Desktop App

 How popular is Enhancement Shaman in Solo Shuffle?

-Enhancement Shaman has a 2.2% share of all games at 1,845+ rating.
+Enhancement Shaman has a 2.1% share of Solo Shuffle round play this season.
 It falls in the middle of the pack for popularity.

 More guides